AMSP-04/NETN-CBRN/NETN-CBRN.md

 4. CBRN Protective measures modelling
 5. Hazard area modelling

 Meteorological conditions and CBRN material properties for modelling the dispersion of CBRN material are not explicitly represented in the NETN-CBRN FOM Module.
-NETN-METOC FOM module can be used to model wether conditions that may impact the dispersion of CBRN materials and cause dynmaic change to hazard areas.
+NETN-METOC FOM module can be used to model weather conditions that may impact the dispersion of CBRN materials and cause dynamic change to hazard areas.

 ### Overview